-- The inputs received from the public (e.g., a written transcript) and

-- A not-so-detailed report on how public inputs were used or not used.
+- The inputs received from the public (e.g., a written transcript) and - A not-so-detailed report on how public inputs were used or not used.
 This document only gives a general idea on how those inputs were used or not used in legislative deliberations on the annual budget (please note that these deliberations refer to the pre-budget and approval phases).

-Answer "c" applies when the legislature provides a written document that includes:
+Answer "c" applies when the legislature makes available a video recording of the relevant legislative session or provides a written document that includes: